tannerbohn/tannerbohn.github.io/ideas.markdown

     - transform curve to smooth bumps -- converge to more smooth or uniform curve?
   - improve image multiscale entropy algorithm
     - normalize to max/min possible
+  - ~~[c] moving guess~~
+    - ~~You find someone in a state at time t0.
+You observe them in the state for duration t.
+Given the person has been in there for (t + x), what is the most likely total time they have been in the state?~~

 ___